Female suicide bomber: Individual motivations

 Individual motivations to become suicide bombers vary.
-Motives include "to avenge a personal loss, to redeem the family name, to escape a life of sheltered monotony and achieve fame, or to equalize the patriarchal societies in which they live."
+Motives include "to avenge a personal loss, to redeem the family name, to escape a life of sheltered monotony and achieve fame, or to equalize the patriarchal societies in which they live".
 The death of a relative triggers the decision to commit a suicide attack.
 Some women join to seek revenge.
 For example, studies have shown that some women join the Liberation Tigers of Tamil Eelam seeking revenge against crimes the government has committed against the group, from disappearances to torture.
 Government oppression has only emboldened the LTTE, and women have increasingly become more publicly involved.

 In Chechnya, female bombers originally became involved for more personal reasons, avenging the deaths of Chechen male relatives killed by Russian forces.
 They are referred to as "Black Widows" because many were the wives, mothers, sisters, or female relatives of men killed in battle.
 The activities of the Black Widows are regarded to support the theory that suicide bombings may alter societal gender norms.
 With militant involvement usually seen as being performed by men, engaging in violent actions counters notions of women's traditional roles, such as raising children.
 Clara Beyler, a counter-terrorism analyst writes that "There is a difference between men and women suicide attackers: women consider combat as a way to escape the predestined life that is expected of them.
-When women become human bombs, their intent is to make a statement not only in the name of a country, a religion, a leader, but also in the name of their gender."
-Some argue that violence serves to empower women.
-In this sense, some argue that understanding women's motivations should be understood through cultural contexts.
+When women become human bombs, their intent is to make a statement not only in the name of a country, a religion, a leader, but also in the name of their gender".

 Effects

 Deadliness

-According to a 2021 study, female suicide attacks "are more deadly in countries where women are largely absent from the workforce, civil society, and protest organizations."
-However, "female attack lethality is declining with time, suggesting that security forces eventually adapt to women's participation in terrorism."
+According to a 2021 study, female suicide attacks "are more deadly in countries where women are largely absent from the workforce, civil society, and protest organizations".
+However, "female attack lethality is declining with time, suggesting that security forces eventually adapt to women's participation in terrorism".